 Size: Don’t skimp on wire size for your brakes.
 For a single axle, 14 gage is good, but for tandem axles, use 12 gage wire.

 The pin for Aux Power is usually with a Red Wire, but sometimes it’s different like Black.
 Sometimes we call it ‘Aux Power’ or ‘Auxiliary Power’ or ‘Accessory Power’ or ‘Batt 12V+’.
 Whatever the name it provides a tap for access to the tow vehicle positive power.
 Typically, auxiliary power is for charging RV batteries, interior lights, power for accessories, etc. The routing is not on the above Trailer Wiring Diagram because it is optional and different for every trailer.

 If you don’t need separate power on the trailer, just leave that pin out.
 If you do use it, then be sure you protect the vehicle electric system from shorts and from completely draining the tow vehicle battery.

 Size: Use a wire size appropriate for the power demands.

 The diagrams above give one example of routing direction – starting at the tongue connector and wrapping around the trailer.
 Other people suggest splitting the wires near the tongue and routing down both sides with Right and Left specific.
 Either approach is fine.

-I like the wrap around approach a little more simply because it makes a trunk that distributes power as you go.
+I like the wrap around approach a little more because it makes a ‘trunk’ that distributes power as it goes.
 It also keeps the wires all in one group as they traverse along the tongue — which makes them easier to protect.
-The amount of wire used is almost identical.
+The amount of wire is almost identical for both.

 We do recommend protection on the wires — a covering of some sort.
 Flexible conduit, plastic conduit, or other approaches are great.
-The routing covering does not need to be weather tight, but do consider weather protection when tapping in to the wires for each light.
+The routing covering does not need to be watertight, but do consider weather protection when splicing into the wires for each light.